stefdasca/statement-translator/Kilonova/1900-1999/Processed_1920.md

 $A \cdot X + B \cdot Y  = 1 \cdot 0.5 + 2 \cdot 0.75 = 2$ and $C \cdot X + D \cdot Y = 10 \cdot 0.5 + 12 \cdot 0.75 = 14$
 $A \cdot X + B \cdot Y  = 1 \cdot 0.75 + 2 \cdot 0.625 = 2$ and $C \cdot X + D \cdot Y = 10 \cdot 0.75 + 12 \cdot 0.625 = 15$
 ```

-The problem has been translated with mathematical values, variable names, general syntax, structure, and format preserved.
-I have also double-checked for potential grammar and/or syntax errors and corrected them according to the rules of the English language.